 You're are probably asking: do you need therapy after broken wrist.
 The answer to this is after distal radius fracture surgery, you might require therapy to improve and strengthen your wrist flexibility.
 You may begin your therapy after your first visit after surgery to regain wrist strength and function.

 Contact Coastal Orthopedics to get your Appointment

-When should I seek help from an orthopedic surgeon?
-At Coastal Orthopedics, we understand injuries occur.
+When should I seek help from an orthopedic surgeon near you?
+At Coastal Orthopedics, in Corpus Christi Texas we understand injuries occur.
 But, this doesn't mean they have to get in your way of living a healthy and active lifestyle.
 Whether you fish, sail, hunt, surf or play sports, we're dedicated to getting you back to your active lifestyle as soon as possible.
 Contact our office today by calling (361) 529-9255 or visit our website to set up your appointment.